English Mastiff: After the First World War

+Characteristics

 With a massive body, broad skull and head of generally square appearance, it is the largest dog breed in terms of mass.
 It is on average slightly heavier than the Saint Bernard, although there is a considerable mass overlap between these two breeds.
 Though the Irish Wolfhound and Great Dane can be more than six inches taller, they are not nearly as robust.